FlyOrBoom/FlyOrBoom/resume.md

 # Xing Liu

-Freelance web developer & graphic designer; Math, physics, and programming tutor
+Freelance web developer & graphic designer.
+Also math, physics, and programming tutor.

 I have been designing and programming websites and apps for over 4 years now, creating and maintaining over thirty web projects, both professionally and for fun.